-- In 1518, Strasbourg, 400 men and women danced until collapsing from exhaustion.
+- In 1518, hundreds of men and women in Strasbourg danced for days on end, many eventually collapsing from exhaustion.

 - These "dancing plagues" occurred throughout the Middle Ages.

-- Similar spontaneous, mass compulsions have occurred throughout history, some very recently.
+- Similar spontaneous mass compulsions — commonly called mass hysterias — have occurred throughout history, some very recently.
 What are they, and why do they happen?

 Six days later, Frau Troffea was still going.
 She hadn’t slept or eaten.
 Day or night, rain or shine, Frau Troffea couldn’t stop dancing.
 This alone would have been cause for alarm, but suddenly people began to join her in her relentless dance.
-At first it was a crowd of 34.
-Then, by the end of the month, it was 400.
-People began to drop like flies, overwhelmed by the constant exhaustion.
+At first, it was a crowd of 34.
+By the end of the month, it was 400.
+People began to drop like flies, overwhelmed by exhaustion.
 The lucky ones merely lost consciousness, snapping themselves out of their strange affliction.
 The less fortunate died of heart attacks.

 What isn’t clear is what caused this to happen.
-Ergot poisoning is one culprit: The fungi grows on rye and, when baked into bread and consumed, acts very similarly to LSD, albeit deadlier.
-Although ergot poisoning does produce psychoactive effects, it’s far more likely to kill its victims than to give them the stamina to dance for a month straight.
+Ergot poisoning is one suspect: This fungus grows on rye and, when baked into bread and consumed, produces effects similar to LSD, albeit deadlier.
+Although ergot poisoning does produce psychoactive effects, it’s far more likely to kill its victims than give them the stamina to dance for a month straight.

 Other kinds of mass psychogenic illness

 In 1374, thousands of villagers along the Rhine river fell into a dancing mania, screaming in agony as they went along.
-In 1237, a group of children from German city of Erfurt leapt and danced 20 kilometers (12 miles) to the neighboring town of Arnstadt before collapsing in exhaustion.
+In 1237, a group of children from the German city of Erfurt leaped and danced 20 kilometers (12 miles) to the neighboring town of Arnstadt before collapsing in exhaustion.

 Mass psychogenic illnesses have taken many forms over the years.
 Between the 15th and 19th centuries, nuns from disparate nunneries would climb trees and meow like cats, bark like dogs, imitate lewd sexual behavior, and generally act as though they were possessed.
 Even in Salem, young girls fell into strange “fits” that spurred on the witch trials, which some have interpreted as mass psychogenic illness.

-The trouble with mass psychogenic illnesses is that they occur too rarely to observe in the field, and there’s no way to predict when they will.
-What causes them and what makes them go away are complete unknowns.
+The trouble with mass psychogenic illnesses is that they occur too rarely to observe in the field, and there’s no way to predict when they will happen.
+What causes them and what makes them go away remain mysteries.
 At the very least, they underscore how profoundly incomplete our understanding of human psychology is.